open-resources/stats_bank/content/public/001.Introduction to Data/Topic Outcome/2_1_examining_numerical_data_q2_5/2_1_examining_numerical_data_q2_5.md

 myst:
   substitutions:
     params_vars_title: Parameters and statistics
-    params_part1_option1_value: 2001
+    params_part1_option1_value: 2007
-    params_part1_option2_value: 260
+    params_part1_option2_value: 2008
-    params_part1_option3_value: 10
+    params_part1_option3_value: 1600
     params_part1_statement1_value: Claimed population mean
-    params_part1_statement1_matches: '3.3'
+    params_part1_statement1_matches: '48'
     params_part1_statement2_value: Sample mean
-    params_part1_statement2_matches: '4.37'
+    params_part1_statement2_matches: '59'
-    params_question1: The average GPA of students in 2001 at a private university was 3.3.
-A survey on a sample of 260 students from this university yielded an average GPA of 4.37 a decade later.
+    params_question1: American households spent an average of about $48 in 2007 on Halloween merchandise such as costumes, decorations and candy.
+To see if this number had changed, researchers conducted a new survey in 2008 before industry numbers were reported.
+The survey included 1600 households and found that average Halloween spending was $59 per household.
 ---
 # {{ params_vars_title }}
 Identify which value represents the sample mean and which value represents the claimed population mean.